The Girl with the Dragon Tattoo: Major themes

-Larsson makes several literary references to the genre's classic forerunners and comments on contemporary Swedish society.
-Reviewer Robert Dessaix writes, "His favourite targets are violence against women, the incompetence and cowardice of investigative journalists, the moral bankruptcy of big capital and the virulent strain of Nazism still festering away ... in Swedish society."
+Larsson refers to several classic forerunners in the same genre and comments on contemporary Swedish society.
+Reviewer Robert Dessaix writes, "His favourite targets are violence against women, the incompetence and cowardice of investigative journalists, the moral bankruptcy of big capital and the virulent strain of Nazism still festering ... in Swedish society."
 Cecilia Ovesdotter Alm and Anna Westerstahl Stenport write that the novel "reflects—implicitly and explicitly—gaps between rhetoric and practice in Swedish policy and public discourse about complex relations between welfare state retrenchment, neoliberal corporate and economic practices, and politicised gender construction.
-The novel, according to one article, endorses a pragmatic acceptance of a neoliberal world order that is delocalized, dehumanized and misogynistic."
+According to one article, the novel endorses a pragmatic acceptance of a neoliberal world order that is delocalized, dehumanized and misogynistic."

 Alm and Stenport add, "What most international (and Swedish) reviewers overlook is that the financial and moral corruptibility at the heart of The Girl with the Dragon Tattoo is so profound as to indict most attributes associated with contemporary Sweden as democratic and gender-equal.
-The novel is in fact far from what American critic Maureen Corrigan calls an "unflinching ... commonsense feminist social commentary".
+American critic Maureen Corrigan called it an "unflinching ... commonsense feminist social commentary".

 Larsson further enters the debate as to how responsible criminals are for their crimes, and how much is blamed on upbringing or society.
 For instance, Salander has a strong will and assumes that everyone else does, too.
 She is portrayed as having suffered every kind of abuse in her young life, including an unnecessary commitment to a psychiatric clinic and subsequent instances of sexual assault suffered at the hands of her court-appointed guardian.